Cashflow driven investment (CDI)

 - We have expertise in dynamic cash and collateral management, and running CDI strategies which are integrated alongside a portfolio of liability hedging assets

-- We are a long-running, recognised investment leader in quality for LDI and Fixed Income2 and were awarded Professional Pensions UK Pensions Awards, CDI Manager of the Year in 2018 and 2019
+- We are a long-running, recognised investment leader in quality for LDI and Fixed Income2 and were awarded Professional Pensions UK Pensions Awards, CDI Manager of the Year in 2019

 1Assets for which investors have a contractual claim.

-Source Greenwich Associates 2019, GICF LDI-19 LDI overall and GICF FI-19 fixed income overall.
-LDI: results are based on interviews with 12 UK consultants evaluating LDI.
-The median (513) is the middle of those managers with five or more evaluators.
-Fixed income: results are based on interviews with 13 UK consultants evaluating fixed income managers.
-The median (493) is the middle ranking manager of those managers with five or more evaluators.
-Greenwich Quality Index scores for each evaluator range from 1,000=‘Excellent’ to 0=‘Poor’ with a population mean of 500.
+Source: Greenwich Associates 2021 UK Investment Consultant Research.
+LDI results are based on interviews with 11 UK consultants evaluating LDI.
+Fixed income results are based on interviews with 11 UK consultants evaluating fixed income managers.
 Greenwich Quality Index Overall is a composite of Investment and Service scores.

 Insight's assets under management reflects the AUM of Insight, the corporate brand for certain companies operated by Insight Investment Management Limited (IIML).
 Insight includes, amongst others, Insight Investment Management (Global) Limited (IIMG), Insight Investment International Limited (IIIL) and Insight North America LLC (INA), each of which provides asset management services.
 Insight's assets under management are represented by the value of cash securities and other economic exposure managed for clients.